 Who is Ad-Lister best suited to?

 Ad-Lister has something to offer sellers of all sizes.
-If new sellers can justify spending at least $185-a-year then it’s a good tool to start with.
+If new sellers can justify spending from around $30 per month then it’s a good tool to start with.
 There is support on hand to help with any queries you may have, including free telephone support, and the upload process is very simple.
 Ad-Lister is purely a listing tool, so there also isn’t any added complexity.

 Big businesses can also benefit from Ad-Lister’s data feeds.
 They have the ability to upload very large catalogs and create eBay listings for them.
 This would suit a big retailer looking to start selling on eBay.